brycx/brycx.github.io/_posts/2018-09-25-orion-pure-rust-crypto-lib.md

 - Ensures Rust's memory-safety guarantees by forbidding unsafe code.
 (NOTE: See the update, this does not apply to the dependencies `orion` relies on).
 - Sometimes, easier dependency management compared to approaches like RustCrypto.
 - Actively maintained compared to [rust-crypto](https://github.com/DaGenix/rust-crypto).
+- Because `orion` is still new and under development, it is more flexible in terms of potential contributors having a greater influence on where the project should be heading.

 ### Cons:
 - `orion` has been developed by someone who has no professional background in